Mid-Atlantic Health Law TOPICS

 Since Governor Lawrence J. Hogan, Jr. issued a Declaration of State of Emergency in March 2020, it appears that most “health care providers” would be afforded some limited protections from COVID-19 lawsuits when their actions were taken in good faith.

 However, those protections were temporary.
 Governor Hogan lifted the State of Emergency effective July 1, 2021, followed by a 45-day grace period.
-Accordingly, the temporary protections for health care providers expired on or about August 15, 2021, for actions taken after that date.
+Accordingly, the temporary protections for health care providers expired on or about August 15, 2021, except for the duration of the new temporary State of Emergency that went into effect on January 4, 2022.

 Given that Maryland has not enacted a shield law, and with the state of emergency expired, there is an open question of whether Maryland will see an increase in COVID-19 negligence claims.